-Mitsubishi Outlander PHEV: Same game, different rules
+Mitsubishi Outlander PHEV Review: Same game, different rules19 January 2018

 The Outlander PHEV is to Mitsubishi what the Qashqai is to Nissan – a golden wonder.
 The current third-generation Outlander was introduced in late 2013, along with the PHEV variant.
 The plug-in hybrid is Mitsubishi’s best-selling car of recent years and underwent a major refresh in 2016.
 The PHEV relies on a pair of electric motors and a petrol engine for its power source and electric regeneration.